Rabies in cats: A comprehensive guide

 2. North American countries:

-• In the United States and Canada, the risk of rabies infection is also relatively low, although some areas have wildlife reservoirs, particularly bats and raccoons.
+• In the USA and Canada, the risk of rabies infection is also relatively low, although there are wildlife reservoirs in some areas, particularly for bats and raccoons.

 3. Australia and New Zealand:

-• These countries have strict quarantine regulations and have managed to keep rabies away.
+• These countries have strict quarantine regulations and have managed to keep rabies out.
 Therefore, the risk of rabies infection is considered very low.

 Higher risk countries: